dvdmtw98/blog/Post Vault/articles/2021-03-17-overthewire-bandit-level-23-level-24.md

 * * * * * bandit24 /usr/bin/cronjob_bandit24.sh &> /dev/null
 ```

-When we look at the contents of the file we see that there is an script that is executed on the system every minute.
+When we look at the contents of the file we see that there is a script that is executed on the system every minute.
 We can also see that bandit24 is the owner of the file.

-**Note:** The @reboot is an special keyword that is used by cron to run a job when the system is rebooted.
+**Note:** The @reboot is a special keyword that is used by Cron to run a job when the system is rebooted.

-Lets have a look at the contents of the script and try to understand what is it trying to perform
+Let's have a look at the contents of the script and try to understand what is it trying to perform

 ```
 bandit23@bandit:~$ cat /usr/bin/cronjob_bandit24.sh